* Publishing wing would have reported 2012 loss of $2.08 bln

 * Newspapers, sports programs to be under publishing wing

-* Closing News of The World, Australian paper woes part of loss
+* Closing News of The World, Australian paper woes part of

 * Publishing wing's Q3 loss would have been $92 mln